glvnst/snakeeyes/README.md

 Command line options:

   -list string
-    	the wordlist to choose words from (default "eff") -phrases int
+    	the word list to choose words from (default "eff") -phrases int
     	the number of passphrases to generate (default 3) -version